Nan-Do/phi-code/README.md

 $\varphi$-Code is an open-source effort.
 We welcome contributions to:

 * Expand the datasets for ranker training.
-* Improve the prompt templates (e.g., creating one for Codeforces).
 * Enhance the problem parsing to extract tests more reliably.

 Feel free to open an issue or submit a pull request!